alvinashiatey/teaching/src/_includes/_md/d3a2022/cal.md

 ::: .next__week
 For next week
 - — Spend 1–2 hours on your kinetic typographic poster exercise
-- — Drop your completed video into this google drive folder.
+- — Drop your completed video into the exercise folder in your named folder [here](https://rutgers.box.com/s/2j5wf60p0vfvuesajd7e75q9l5kxrv4k).
 Make sure your file follows the specs listed in the exercise instructions
 - — Create a working prototype of your selected idea for P1
 - 📖Read [Glitch Feminism Manifesto](https://rhizome.org/editorial/2013/mar/12/glitch-body-politic/)
 - — Write a response and three discussion questions in the [Week 3 doc](https://rutgers.box.com/s/jl9lhcwgj330grat4wzt9c69errrqo3h)